 This is pretty straightforward – all you need to do is dip your finger in the oil, and then rub it on your flanges (both the “tunnel” and the cone).

-To avoid a mess, keep baby wipes at your pumping station and use it to wipe your hands off when you’re done applying the coconut oil.
+To avoid a mess, you may want to keep baby wipes at your pumping station and use it to wipe your hands off when you’re done applying the coconut oil.

 If you’re bringing coconut oil to pump outside of your house and don’t want to bring a giant container with you, put it in a smaller container.
-Some moms in our Facebook group use contact lenses cases for this and others use salad dressing containers.
+Some moms in our Facebook group use contact lenses cases for this.

 Obviously, if you’re using the CoBoo spray, it’s a little easier – you just spray it once on your breast shields and you’re good to go.